tomas-bc/blockchain_exchange_client/README.md

 4. Create market, and limit orders

 5. Get the state of an order
-    -client.orderStore keeps updated status on orders, examples to find status in client
+    - client.orderStore keeps updated status on orders, examples to find status in client

 6. Cancel an order